Spring Framework Tutorial For Beginners - 100 Steps

 • Step 19 – Introduction to Spring Data JPA

-• Step 20 - Connecting to Other Databases
+• Step 20 – Connecting to other databases

-Step 01 - Setting up a project with JDBC, JPA, H2 and Web Dependencies
+Step 01 – Setting up a Project with JDBC, JPA, H2, and Web Dependencies

-Spring Initializr http://start.spring.io/ is great tool to bootstrap your Spring Boot projects.
+Spring Initializr: http://start.spring.io/ is a great tool to bootstrap Spring Boot projects.

-• Launch Spring Initializr and choose the following
+1. Launch Spring Initializr and configure the project:

-• Choose com.in28minutes.database as Group
+• Group: com.in28minutes.database

-• Choose database-demo as Artifact
+• Artifact: database-demo

 • Web